Home

 RPL Listings

 If you have coins that you suspect are doubled dies, RPMs, OMMs, or other die varieties and would like to find out if they are indeed genuine die varieties, or if you know that they are die varieties and would like to find out if they are listed in the Wexler Die Variety Files, you can send them for attribution (examination).
-Note that currently all attributions except those by Brian Ribar are temporarily held.
-The full guidelines are left below (as the system will reopen in the future) but until explicitly stated, the attribution services are closed.
+Note that attributions for cents, half dollars, and dollars are temporarily held.

 When coins are sent for attribution they are examined first to determine whether or not they are actual die varieties.
 Often times people think they have a doubled die or an RPM, but examination shows that it is one of the other more common forms of doubling that can be found on coins such as mechanical doubling (also referred to as strike doubling and machine doubling) or die deterioration doubling.
 These other forms of doubling generally have no extra value and many serious doubled die collectors view them as a form of coin damage rather than a collectible form of doubling.